 At this point I would like to propose a basic truth of human nature “you cannot make a man do anything that is against his nature” without force.
 If something is against a man’s nature then he simply will not do it.
 This includes lying, cheating, stealing, harming others, and killing.
 I will give you an example of this: In September of 2011 a lone gunman entered the IHOP in Carson City Nevada and opened fire on the patrons.
 Eventually the gunman left the restaurant on foot still shooting at people running across the parking lot.
 A local shop owner had a gun and although he got his gun out, he could not bring himself to shoot the gunman.
 It was against the shop owner’s nature to kill another person.

 If it is against a person’s nature to do something, they simply will not be able to complete the task.
 What this means is that it was not against the nature of 65% of the people in the experiment to hurt another person without provocation.
 This is a scary thought.
-It means that there is a possibility that 65% of the population is wired for violent behavior.
+It means that there is a possibility that 65% of the population is wired for violent behavior or a Default to Primitive Behavior.
 I propose that this is the case.
 The third leading cause of child death in the United States is being killed by a parent.

 It is my feeling at this time that the ability to hurt others is a trait.
-I was calling it the psycho trait however, I have decided that is an inaccurate description.
-Eventually I will come up with a more accurate description.
+People with the propensity to DPB are 65% of the population.
+Eventually I will come up with a more accurate description/theory.
 It is difficult to proclaim this a disorder when apparently 65% of people have it.
 It would appear as though the 35% are the unusual group.
 Who are the 65%?
 The answer is that I simply do not know.
 More research needs to be done in order to establish possible DNA or statistical evidence.